 I continued to work on Time Out, and on the wholly original story, The Obolonk Murders.

 I overhauled the website and the blog considerably, adding all of the casting information here on the blog.
-This not only brought more information directly to where I am getting the most views and feedback, but it also served to help declutter the index for the site.
+This did not just bring more information directly to where I am getting the most views and feedback.
+It also served to help declutter the index for the site.
 I added a little to the Star Trek Expanded Universes Wiki, too.

 Now, now, Darlin’, my name is Kevin O’Connor and I have no idea why I’m here, but I’m a-gonna try to do this right, even though there’s a buncha stories in the Times of the HG Wells collection that I am not in.
 So you might see a story and I’m not there, but that’s all right ’cause other characters, they need to get their due, too.